KM3NeT/km3io/README.rst

   xparam: OFF
   zed_user: zed_user(field_0=0.0, field_1=3450.0)

-To read the values in the header one can call them directly:
+To read the values in the header one can call them directly, as the structures are simple ``namedtuple``-like objects:

 .. code-block:: python3